inquaid/Dot-Remove/README.md

 ## Download and Use the Executable

 For a hassle-free experience, you can download the pre-built executable file.
 This allows you to use the program without needing to install Python or other dependencies.
-Simply download the `.exe` file from the [Releases](https://github.com/inquaid/Dot-Remove/blob/main/main.py) section and run it directly.
+Simply download the `.exe` file by click -> [Here](https://github.com/inquaid/Dot-Remove/blob/main/main.py) <- and run it directly.

 ## How to Use